watson/base64-emoji/README.md

-Inspired by [base-emoji](https://github.com/pfraze/base-emoji) this module allows for transformation of any binary data to and from emoji using only 64 different emojicons.
+Inspired by [base-emoji](https://github.com/pfraze/base-emoji) this module allows for transformation of any binary data to and from emoji using only 64 different emojicons (+1 for padding).

 ![emojo-all-the-things](https://cloud.githubusercontent.com/assets/10602/8368864/31a7982c-1b7e-11e5-8731-d1728ddfbafa.jpg)